Quick Start Guide | |

 Conclusion

-As you can see, you can build a very powerful and versatile React dropdown with Wijmo's ComboBox.
-This article scratches the surface of what you can do with the ComboBox; if you'd like more information, we've got demos, documentation, and API references for developers to use.
-You can find the finished application here if you'd like to download it.
+As you can see, building a very powerful and versatile React dropdown with Wijmo's ComboBox is simple.
+This article only scratches the surface of what you can do with the ComboBox.
+If you'd like more information, check out our demos, documentation, and API references.

 Happy coding!